 Scott McTominay might not be a regular under Erik ten Hag, but he’s still attracting interest from another Premier League side.

-The Scot started against Arsenal on Sunday but failed to contribute much in and out of possession, allowing the hosts to comfortably sustain attacks in the statement 2-1 win.
+The Scot started against Arsenal on Sunday but failed to contribute much in and out of possession, allowing the hosts to comfortably sustain attacks in statement 2-1 win.
 McTominay got his first league start since early October in the absence of suspended Casemiro.

 According to The Athletic, Newcastle have held conversations about a January move for McTominay.